Skip to main content

 Social housing allocation

-The local authority is responsible for the allocation of social housing in its area.
-Social housing is often referred to as ‘council housing’.
-The type of housing allocated will be permanent accommodation and can include different types of housing such as:
+Local authorities are responsible for managing the allocation of social housing in their area.
+Social housing is often referred to as council housing.

 • council housing provided by the local authority